-Jamar Cobb-Dennard is a law student and political leader.
+Jamar Cobb-Dennard is a businessman and political leader.

 Cobb-Dennard came to Indianapolis with a dream of opening a business and eventually serving the community through politics.